ScilifelabDataCentre/pathogens-portal/content/english/dashboards/rsv_quantification.md

 ---

 <div class="alert alert-info">
-To see data updates, please go to the newn<a href="https://swedish-pathogens-portal.scilifelab-2-dev.sys.kth.se/dashboards/slu-wastewater/rsv/"> RSV quantification tab</a>, found on the beta-version of the site.
+To see data updates, please go to the new<a href="https://swedish-pathogens-portal.scilifelab-2-dev.sys.kth.se/dashboards/slu-wastewater/rsv/"> RSV quantification tab</a>, found on the beta-version of the site.
 Data on this page will no longer be updated.
 </div>

 ## Introduction